MohamedAbdelhalem/dbatools/Features_and_Administration/OLTP/Procedure.md

 GO
 ```

-In this example, the `NATIVE_COMPILATION` option indicates that the stored procedure is natively compiled, and the `SCHEMABINDING` option ensures that the procedure is bound to the schema of the objects it references[1](https://learn.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/creating-natively-compiled-stored-procedures?view=sql-server-ver16)[2](https://learn.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/native-compilation-of-tables-and-stored-procedures?view=sql-server-ver16).
+In this example, the `NATIVE_COMPILATION` option indicates that the stored procedure is natively compiled, and the `SCHEMABINDING` option ensures that the procedure is bound to the schema of the objects it references.